Table of Contents

 Can I sue Uber or Lyft directly?

-It’s difficult because of the independent contractor classification and mandatory arbitration clauses.
-However, you can absolutely claim against their insurance policies—which is where the money actually is.
+It's difficult because of the independent contractor classification and mandatory arbitration clauses.
+However, claims can absolutely be pursued against their insurance policies—which is where the money actually is.
 In some cases involving negligent hiring, inadequate background checks, or platform design defects, direct claims against the company may be viable.
+Under Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), injured parties can recover damages even if partially at fault, provided their negligence doesn't exceed 50%.
+Non-economic damages are capped at $1,500,000 as of 2025.
+Additionally, Colorado's three-year statute of limitations under C.R.S. § 13-80-101 provides a reasonable window to investigate the claim, gather evidence, and file suit.
+The strategy often involves identifying all liable parties—the driver's personal insurance, Uber or Lyft's coverage, and potentially the company itself—to maximize recovery options and hold responsible parties accountable.

 What if the Uber driver’s personal insurance denies my claim?